 The purpose of doing this is to create a clean, even edge to a finished garment.
-These are often found on stockinette or similar edges and garments.
+These are often found on stockinette or similar edges.
+Creating a pretty edge is especially important for items like scarves and knit lace.
 Learn more about slipping the first stitch in knitting and other variations you can use.

 Why Do Edge Stitches End Up Loose?

 If knit normally, many knitters end up with a garment that has loopy and uneven edges.
 This is because even if you deliberately focus on pulling even tension at the end of the row, there ends a varying amount of tension when you begin the next stitch.